Finding a Partner in Life

 The speaker moved on to say, “We live in a world where we should understand some basic truths.”
 There may be questions raised about whether machines can gain consciousness, or if a man can upload his mind to the cloud and live forever?
 With these questions on the rise, the students should give it some thought and be able to provide an answer based on the Bible.
 Touching back on the question he posed at the beginning, Mr. Ciesielka developed the idea of what the human mind is.
 He answered questions such as: Why wouldn’t people be able to upload all of their memories and minds to the rapidly progressing virtual world?
 Would this create a copy of that person, would there be two of them, or does uploading not work at all in that way?

 Mr. Ciesielka was glad to explain that the answers to these questions are found readily in the Bible and that these fundamental truths have been understood by God’s church for many years, being written about by Mr. Armstrong, Mr. Weston, and many others!
 The first important thing that one must consider is what is human consciousness and the mind.
 Mr. Ciesielka said that consciousness is a combination of the physical brain and the spirit in man.
 Job 32 says; “But there is a spirit in man, And the breath of the Almighty gives him understanding.”
 This shows that it is the spirit God puts in man that mankind gains its knowledge.
-In Ecclesiastes 12, it shows that the soul in man, which can also be called the spirit in man, belongs to God, and will go back to him upon death.
+In Ecclesiastes 12, it shows that the spirit in man belongs to God, and will go back to him upon death.
 He explained it simply as John 3:6 notes, the mind has a spiritual aspect that cannot be made physical, nor can the physical be made spiritual.
 Even if one were to upload all of their memories and their mind to the web, they still wouldn’t be able to upload the spirit.
 There is no way in which man can be himself out of the physical life.
 With that being proven, that provides the answer to any question of man’s immortality within machines.

 Mr. Ciesielka left the students with the call to take away everything they could from the lessons during class, forum, and even those that can be learned from each other in the dorms.
 He hoped that his message of being prepared for the future and being well-versed in current technology was able to sink in and that the students were able to take it with them.
 He wanted them to find things like the fascinating advancements in AI, and machines that interest them, while at the same time holding fast to the trunk of the tree of God’s truth he has revealed to them!